apop880/home-assistant-config/readme.md

 * The configuration is highly mobile-focused right now.
 I plan to add some
   PC-centric views down the line, but mobile is definitely the priority.
 * Most of the views are currently geared towards portrait orientation use.
-A few of them look alright in landscape, but I haven't put a great deal of effort into that yet.
+They mostly look alright in landscape, but I haven't put a great deal of effort into that yet.
 My focus is definitely on portrait view, scaled to my phone screen (LG V30).
 * I still have some minor cleanup to do in some of the code and will continue to